X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

 We infer the radial velocity from Eq.~\ref{eq:fitting} by rearranging the continuity equation in cylindrical coordinates and integrating

 which leads to

-The integration constant \(C\) can be eliminated by applying either: (i) the finiteness condition \(u_{r}<\infty\) at \(r=0\), or (ii) the no-slip boundary condition \(u_{r}(r=R)=0\).
-Since the continuity equation represents a first-order partial differential equation, only one boundary condition can be imposed.
-We choose option (i) as physically appropriate, thus setting \(C=0\).
-Beyond the previously analyzed \(\frac{\partial u_{z}}{\partial r}\), we derive the remaining components of the infinitesimal strain rate tensor \(\dot{\boldsymbol{\epsilon}}\) via straight forward differentiation
+The integration constant \(C\) can be eliminated by applying either: i) the finiteness condition \(u_{r}<\infty\) at \(r=0\), or ii) the no-slip boundary condition \(u_{r}(r=R)=0\).
+Since the continuity equation represents a first-order partial differential equation, only one boundary condition can be enforced, and one must choose the violation that is least significant and physically most acceptable.
+Enforcing option (ii) causes a singularity of $u_{r}\to\infty$ at the center of the flow, and likewise for its gradients$\frac{\partial u_r}{\partial r}$ and $\frac{\partial u_r}{\partial z}$, which would imply unbounded stresses on the centerline.
+We therefore adopt option (i) and set $C=0$.
+The resulting unphysical wall-normal velocity at $r=R$ remains small compared with the divergence at the center.
+With $u_{r}$ defined, we then compute the remaining components of the infinitesimal strain-rate tensor $\dot{\boldsymbol{\epsilon}}$ by straightforward differentiation

 The exact expressions can be found in the Appendix~\ref{sec:vel-grad}.
-Examining the absolute magnitudes of each tensor component and velocity gradient (Fig.~\ref{fig:velocity-gradients}), the flow is predominantly governed by \(\frac{\partial u_{z}}{\partial r}\), which exceeds the extensional components and \(\frac{\partial u_{r}}{\partial z}\) roughly by at least two orders of magnitude.
-To quantitatively assess the deformation type, we compute the main invariants of the strain rate tensor
+Examining the absolute magnitudes of each tensor component and velocity gradient (Fig.~\ref{fig:color_coded} and for more details Fig.~S13), the flow is predominantly governed by \(\frac{\partial u_{z}}{\partial r}\), which exceeds the extensional components and \(\frac{\partial u_{r}}{\partial z}\) roughly by at least two orders of magnitude.
+To further quantitatively assess the deformation type, we compute the main invariants of the strain rate tensor

 using the principal strain rates \(\dot{\epsilon}_{I},\dot{\epsilon}_{II}\) which are the eigenvalues of \(\boldsymbol{\dot{\epsilon}}\).
-The near-zero magnitude of \(J_{1}\) and magnitude analysis (Fig.~\ref{fig:invariants}) indicate predominantly shear-dominated flow conditions throughout, except near the center.
-To evaluate whether shear-thinning occurs under isothermal conditions, we calculate the generalized shear rate \cite{agassant2017polymer}
+The near-zero magnitude of \(J_{1}\) and magnitude analysis (Fig.~S14) indicate predominantly shear-dominated flow conditions throughout, except near the center.
+To evaluate whether significant shear-thinning occurs under isothermal conditions, we calculate the generalized shear rate \cite{agassant2017polymer}

-which remains consistently below the critical shear rate within the barrel for all measured filament velocities, thereby excluding shear-thinning behavior under isothermal flow assumptions.
-Consequently, we attribute the observed deviations from ideal pipe-flow predictions to non-isothermal flow effects.
-This interpretation aligns with observations that, at higher filament velocities, the polymer melt has insufficient residence time to achieve uniform heating, increasingly deviating from isothermal conditions as it travels through the barrel \cite{kattinger2023analysis}.
-Therefore, our experimental results strongly suggest that the nozzle flow is largely shear-dominated and significantly influenced by non-isothermal phenomena.